agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 4

-Using `set.seed(215)`, I created a random genome composed of 100 nucleotides.
+Using `set.seed(215)`, to ensure the same random sample is created each time I run the code, I created a random genome composed of 100 nucleotides, done by setting the `genomeLength` to `<-100`.
 The `paste()` function collapsed the list into one single strand.

 ::: {.cell}